jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

 **Which court?**

 ### 116 Jurisdiction of Family Court
-(1) Every application under any of sections 45 and 84 to 87 must be heard and determined in a Family Court.
+(1) Every application under any of sections 45 and 84 to 87 must be heard and determined in the Family Court.
 (2) If an application under any section referred to in subsection (1) needs to be determined within a particular period, and it is not practicable to have the application determined in that period by a Family Court Judge, any District Court Judge may exercise the jurisdiction of the Family Court—
   (a) by hearing the application, if that is necessary; and (b) by determining the application.